Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 		Small  | Standard_DS2_v2 |  2         |  127 Gb   | 256 Gb
 		Medium | Standard_DS3_v2 |  2         |  512 Gb   | 1 Tb
 		Large  | Standard_DS4_v2 |  2         | 1023 Gb   | 2 Tb

+*Updating the source code or Apache SSL certificates*

+There's a jumpbox machine in the deployment that can be used to update Moodle's source code, or SSL certificates in the web layer.
+In order to proceed with this kind of update, connect to the machine using the root credentials provided during the template setup.
+- Moodle source code is located at /moodle/html/moodle
+- Apache SSL certificates are located at /moodle/certs
+- Moodledata content is located at /moodle/moodledata

 This template is aimed to have constant updates, and would include other improvements in the future.